 Design or coincidence?
-Meditation came to my awareness when I was a teenager in the early ‘70’s, searching for my ‘truth’, trying to make some sense of the ‘world’, and my ‘purpose’ and ‘place’ within it.
-I realise now, even more than I did at the time, that learning to meditate was a gift bestowed; this simple process of being ‘present’ and aware grounds my psyche in ways I cannot always find the words to explain.
-And, as one path seems to lead to another, ‘alternative medicine’ (as it was termed in those days) eased, almost seamlessly, gently alongside; the common underpinning tenets of each complementary to the other.
-I discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, is a garden of abundant nourishment and joy; blessings deserving reverent respect, nurture and care.
+Meditation came to my awareness when I was a teenager in the early ‘70’s, while searching for my ‘truth’ and trying to make some sense of the ‘world’ and my ‘purpose’ and ‘place’ within it.
+I realise now, even more than I did at the time, that learning to meditate was a gift bestowed; this simple process of being ‘present’ and aware grounds and gently anchors my psyche in ways I cannot always find the words to explain.
+And, because one path often leads to another, ‘alternative medicine’ (as it was termed in those days) seamlessly eased gently alongside; the common underpinning tenets of one complementary to the other.
+Thus I also discovered that practicing meditation lends experiential insight to the subtle principles and expressions of many ancient healing and wellbeing practices; my body truly is my temple as well as my vehicle, and earth, also a gift, is a garden of abundant nourishment and awe; blessings deserving reverent respect, nurture and care.

-Of all the complementary medicine modalities I have studied, however, essential oils seem to resonate with my ‘way of being’ or personality most (as in the sense expressed in Robert Tisserands title ‘The Art of Aromatherapy’); this is not to say, however, that essential oils ‘stand alone’ or are better than other integrated modalities, as each brings it’s own significant dynamic and special value in terms of holistic wellbeing and health.
-In reality, essential oils straddle many principles and practices: from phyto-chemistry and botany, to psycho-emotional-spiritual and ethereal (an aspect of their appeal to me).
-One advantage of essential oils, however, is that, alongside their subtle and creative dynamics, their chemistry presents clearly observable, identifiable, measurable physical properties and qualities, as evidenced through numerous research studies exploring their health benefits.
+Of all the complementary medicine modalities I studied, essential oils resonated with my ‘way of being’ and personality the most.
+This is not to say, however, that essential oils ‘stand alone’ or are better than other integrated modalities, because each modality brings it’s own significant dynamic and special value in terms of holistic wellbeing and health.
+In reality, essential oils straddle many principles and practices, from phyto-chemistry and botany, to psycho-emotional-spiritual and ethereal; an aspect of their appeal to me.
+Alongside their subtle and creative dynamics, the chemical components of essential oils present clearly observable, identifiable, measurable physical properties and qualities, evidenced through extensive research exploring their benefits.

-Combined with massage (or soft tissue manipulation), the qualities of essential oils are further potentiated.
-Massage warms surface tissues, aids the circulatory (lymph and blood), nervous, and immune systems, and aids essential oil absorption into the deeper layers of skin, from where essential oil molecules are transported throughout the body via the circulatory system.
+Combined with massage (or soft tissue manipulation), the therapeutic qualities of essential oils may be potentiated.
+Massage warms surface tissues, aids the circulatory (lymph and blood), nervous and immune systems, and supports absorption of essential oil molecules into the deeper layers of skin and circulatory system, from where they are transported throughout the body.

-My personal passion for essential oils is inspired by their sensual (‘scentual’), psycho-emotional-spiritual influence, their creative potential to influence ambience, to tap into and connect to deep intrinsic feelings, moods, emotions, and memories.
-I am endlessly fascinated by their ability to restore, rejuvenate, repair, and protect not just body tissues, but the whole body, from physical to subtle.
+I am inspired by the sensual (‘scentual’), psycho-emotional-spiritual influence of essential oils, and their ability to tap into and connect to deep intrinsic feelings, moods, emotions, and memories, to create ambiance, to physically restore, rejuvenate, repair, and protect the whole body, from physical to subtle.

-I might use one drop of an essential oil to flavour foods or deserts, especially citrus oils, peppermint or, extravagantly, rose.
+I might use one or two drops of an essential oil to flavour foods or deserts, especially citrus oils, peppermint or, extravagantly, rose.
 However, I firmly believe that plants, herbs, spices and edible flowers are best consumed in their whole-plant form, either fresh or dried; flavonoids and minerals are not distillable, but significantly contribute to a plants nutritional, healing, and anti-oxidant value.

 It takes 35 pounds of lavender flowers to produce just 15ml of essential oil (or approximately 300 drops), 2,500 to 4,000 kg of rose petals to produce just 1 kg of rose essence.
 Just one drop of essential oil is equivalent to 15-40 cups of medicinal tea or up to 10 teaspoons of tincture.

-You can find out more about essential oils and my work, and connect with me here:
+You will find much more information about about essential oils here: